physiopy/phys2bids/docs/contributorfile.rst

 Contributing with Pull Requests Reviews
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-One big challenge in this kind of software development is merging code accurately but without waiting too much time.
+A big challenge of software development is merging code accurately without having to wait too much time.
 For this reason, Reviewers for PRs are more than welcome!
 It is a task that requires some experience, but it's very necessary!
 Read the `related section below <#reviewing>`_ to start!